RTippin/messenger-ui/README.md

   - The `auth_endpoint` is for your laravel's backend to authorize access to our messenger channels.
 The default `messenger.php` config prefixes the channel routes with `api`, hence our default config above uses `/api/broadcasting/auth` when not set.
 - `routing` you may choose your desired endpoint domain, prefix and middleware.
   - Invite join web route you can define separate middleware from the rest of the web routes, as you may want a guest allowed to view that page.
-- The default `messenger.provider` middleware is included with `Messenger Core` and simply sets the active messenger provider by grabbing the authed user from `$request->user()`.
+  - The default `messenger.provider` middleware is included with `messenger` and simply sets the active messenger provider by grabbing the authenticated user from `$request->user()`.

 ---